PabloRuizCuevas/onstats/README.md

 This package implement online statistics written using python generators, with the only depencency of numpy.

-It can callculate basic stats in an online manner with good stability.
+It can calculate basic stats in an online manner with good stability.

+The Repo focus in simplicity and compousability, reliying 100% on python Generators.

+By desingn window operations increase in window size till the desired size instead of returning Nan in the initialization period as pd.rolling does.

 ## install

 > poetry add onstats

 > pip install onstats

 ## How to use: